AquaQAnalytics/TorQ-TAQ/docs/torqtaqtutorial.md

 - Orchestrator Tests: `q torq.q -load code/processes/orchestrator.q -proctype orchestrator -procname orchestrator1 -test tests/orchestrator -debug`

 ### TAQ Loader Tests
 The tests in the TAQ loader will test each function within the `taqloader.q` file.
 The TAQ loader invokes the loading of data from each type of file (trade, quote, nbbo).
 Because of this, the unit test will generate a hdb and a temphdb in the test directory.
+The TAQ Loader tests in `taqloader.csv` references a `SPLITS_US_ALL_BBO_X_20180103.gz` which has not been downloaded.
+This is to test the functionality of the loader when the file does not exist.
+A similar tests is done for a file with an incorrect date when the test references the file `SPLITS_US_ALL_BBO_A_2018010A.gz`.